 - OpenStack operators

-The applications that can be monitored on your servers include SQL Server, an ERP system, such as SAP, Oracle EBS, Microsoft Dynamics AX and CRM, and Siebel CRM.
+The critical applications that can be monitored on your servers include SQL Server, an ERP system, such as SAP, Oracle EBS, Microsoft Dynamics AX and CRM, and Siebel CRM.
 Mobile apps for iOS and Android, plus mobile web apps are also covered by applications monitor, as well as the regular services that your web and applications servers both use and deliver.

 The application management module of this package has some very interesting features to help you plan your capacity and test new apps.
 You can automate testing with workflows that can interact with recorded events from your server’s performance history.
 This means that you can get an idea of how a new application will impact your resources before you put it live.
 This gives the ManageEngine Application Manager the status of a server administration tool.

 Performance monitors check on the availability of Active Directory services including those operating on your Exchange server.
 The speed of access to Active Directory and LDAP functions is also constantly monitored.
-The gtool also includes the monitoring of Syslog messages and event logs on Windows systems.
+The tool also includes the monitoring of Syslog messages and event logs on Windows systems.

 The monitor is self-installing and doesn’t require you to access each server individually to perform setup.
 You get pre-written task templates and reports with this system and you can also produce your own automation scripts and custom reports.

 You can install the monitoring console on Windows and Linux operating systems.
 The entry price of ManageEngine’s Applications Manager is $945, which makes it one of the cheapest of the „bells and whistles“ paid server monitors.
 You can get a 30-day free trial of Applications Manager and it downloads directly from the ManageEngine website.